Bin Qasim Industrial Zone

 The Bin Qasim Industrial Zone is one of the largest industrial areas in Karachi, Sindh, Pakistan.
-It consists of more than 25,000 acres of land in the Port Qasim (Bin Qasim) town area.
+It consists of more than 25,000 acres of land in the Port Qasim (Bin Qasim) area.
 Contained within this zone are many industrial units, ranging from medium to large in employment volume.
 Currently, there are 180 Large and Medium Size units operating in the area.